GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/testers.md

 ---
-title: "Testers"
+title: "Test"
-linkTitle: "Testers"
+linkTitle: "Test"
-weight: 15
+weight: 20
 ---

 This page discusses how to set up Skaffold to run container structure tests after building an artifact.